 You may contact this office at 707-784-6765 for an appointment.
 You may fax in a file review request on your letterhead at 707-784-4805 listing any Assessor Parcel Numbers and/or addresses/locations for which you request to review.
 Please provide a prospective date and time you desire for the review.
 The Department requires appointments to allow staff time pull any paper files, retrieve files for archives, obtain records for the California Environmental Reporting System (CERS), and to review paper files for confidential information that cannot be legally release to the public.
 We recommend you consult the following State of California Portals before requesting a file review:

 Cal EPA web portal that combines data from multiple sources is the Regulated Site Portal

 Cortese LIst Portal

-Please note, if you desire duplicated copies of public records to be sent to you, the records clerks will respond to you within 10 days to let you know if the records are available, the cost of copying, the cost for mailing/shipping, and if applicable the cost for staff to perform the research to provide the requested records.
+Please note, if you desire pubic records duplicated and sent to you then email, [email protected] the department will respond in writing to you within 14 days to let you know if the records are available.
+There will be a cost of copying, a cost for mailing/shipping, and if applicable a cost for staff to perform the research to provide the requested records.